Senior Counselor to the President

 Before joining IIE, Ms. Blumenthal served as Assistant Director of Stanford University's Overseas Studies and then as Coordinator of Graduate Services/Fellowships for the University of Hawaii's Center for Asian and Pacific Studies.
 Her earlier work focused on the development of U.S.-China exchanges as a staff member of the National Committee on U.S.-China Relations and the Asia Society's China Council.

 Selected publications include a chapter co-authored for the journal, New Directions for Student Services, called Welcoming a New Wave of Students from China: Rising Expectations and Challenges; International Students and Global Mobility in Higher Education: National Trends and New Directions (Palgrave MacMillan, 2011), co-edited with Dr. Rajika Bhandari, and an earlier co-edited volume, Academic Mobility in a Changing World: Regional and Global Trends (Jessica Kingsley, 1990).
 Articles include “Virtual and Physical Mobility: A View from the U.S.” in ACA’s The Virtual Challenge to International Cooperation in Higher Education; a co-authored article in The Europa World of Learning, “Global Student Mobility: Moving Towards Brain Exchange”, and “Expanding Study Abroad in the STEM Fields: A Case Study of U.S. and German Programs,” in The Online Journal for Global Engineering.
 Ms. Blumenthal holds a B.A. from Harvard University in Modern Chinese History and an M.A. in American Studies from the University of Hawaii at Manoa.
-She chairs the Board of JCIE-USA (Japan Center for International Exchange) and serves on the Boards of the Hong Kong–America Center and the Global Engineering Education Exchange, a student exchange consortium of 65 engineering schools around the world.
+She chairs the Board of JCIE-USA (Japan Center for International Exchange).